Cheshire1922/AG-GIMIMods/README.md

 No one has been banned yet from modding but if it ever happens, we are not responsible

-use on a private server :)
+use them on a private server :)

 Join the Discord for more mods, help or just chatting https://discord.gg/agmg

+If you have any request, ping me in the server or DM, if possible please send the model since it will make it much easier